HarmonicLabs/mutexo-docs/docs/intro.md

 slug: /
 ---

-# mutexo-server
+# Overview

 Built with ❤️ by [Harmonic Laboratories](https://www.harmoniclabs.tech/)

+This documentation covers [`mutexo-server`](./server/getting-started.md) CLI and [`mutexo-client`](./client/getting-started.md) APIs.

-This documentation is for `mutexo-server` v0.0.1^, if you are using a previous version it is suggested to install the latest version, feel free to ask for help in the [Harmonic Labs' discord server](https://discord.gg/CGKNcG7ade)
+If you are using an older version, it is recommended to update to the latest version.

-## Introduction

-`mutexo-server` is a library designed to access and modify a Redis database by submitting freeing or locking requests from a [`mutexo-client`](https://github.com/HarmonicLabs/mutexo-client).

-# Getting started

-See [Getting Started](./Getting%20Started) to begin your journey with `mutexo-server`!
+For assistance, join our [Discord server](https://discord.gg/CGKNcG7ade).